- ICH GCP

 - Stable chronic liver disease assessed by medical history, physical examination, laboratory values.

-7. Female participants who are not pregnant or nursing at Screening and Day -1, or who are not planning to become pregnant during study period and until 4 weeks after the IMP administration.
+- Female participants who were not pregnant or nursing at screening and D-1, or who were not planning to become pregnant during study period and until 90 days after the IMP administration.

-a.
-At least 12 months of natural (spontaneous) amenorrhea with an appropriate clinical profile (e.g., appropriate age) and follicle-stimulating hormone (FSH) in the range for menopausal female confirmed by blood test according to current local standards at screening.
+- At least 12 months of natural (spontaneous) amenorrhea with an appropriate clinical profile (e.g. appropriate age) and follicle-stimulating hormone (FSH) in the range for menopausal female confirmed by blood test according to current local standards at screening;

-b.
-Those with history of hysterectomy or surgical removal of both ovaries or bilateral tubal ligation performed at least 90 days prior to Screening.
+- Those with history of hysterectomy or surgical removal of both ovaries or bilateral tubal ligation performed at least 90 days prior to screening.

-9. Female participant of childbearing potential and male participant must agree to use an adequate and highly effective method of contraception (according to Clinical Trials Coordination Group [CTCG] recommendations) during the study and for at least 90 days after the study drug administration for women and for men.
+Female participant of childbearing potential and male participant (if sexually active with a woman of childbearing potential and not sterile) and his partner had to agree to use an adequate and highly effective method of contraception (according to Clinical Trials Coordination Group [CTCG] recommendations) during the study and for at least 90 days after the study drug administration for women and for men.
 Such methods include:

 Note: Periodic abstinence (calendar, symptothermal, post-ovulation methods), withdrawal (coitus interruptus), spermicides only, and lactational amenorrhea method (LAM) are not acceptable methods of contraception.

-14. For mild HI cohort: Child-Pugh total score ranging from 5 to 6, inclusive.
-15. Male participants must agree not to donate sperm from inclusion up to 3 months after ITF2357 dosing.
+- Male participants had to agree not to donate sperm from inclusion up to 3 months after ITF2357 dosing.

 Exclusion Criteria for Participants with HI: